47Billion/netty-http/README.md

 http
 ====
-Framework to build HTTP service on top of Netty.
-Supports capabilities to route end-points based on annotations.
+A library to develop HTTP services with Netty Supports capabilities to route end-points based JAX-RS style annotations.
 Implements Guava's Service interface to manage the runtime-state of the HTTP service.

 Need for this framework